Warning Signs of Employee Burnout & How to Prevent It

 Create a happy work environment

-There are so many aspects that go into a happy and healthy work environment.
-Without these things, people will experience burnout much quicker.
+So many aspects go into a happy and healthy work environment.
+These things are necessary for people to experience burnout much quicker.
 The first thing is to ensure that you have enough people working.
 If you are short-staffed, the people who are working for you will be overwhelmed and exhausted at every turn.
 This will only make employee burnout worse.
-By hiring an adequate number of people, work can be distributed evenly, decreasing the stress put on each individual.
+Hiring an adequate number of people can distribute work evenly, decreasing the stress put on each individual.

 The next thing to create a happy work environment is ensuring that everyone gets along.
 There will always be differing ideas and viewpoints, but if you have an employee who is constantly rude, dismissive, or can’t get along with others, it may be time to reevaluate who you have hired and get rid of toxic individuals.
 Finally, be sure that you give your employees adequate time.
 They should have plenty of time to get their work done, and if you’re giving too tight of deadlines, stress and anxiety will increase.